Power and Limitations of Aggregation in Compound AI Systems: Additional details and proofs for Section

-\begin{proof}[Proof of Theorem \ref{thm:necessary}] We will prove the contrapositive.
-That is, if $\aggop$ does not satisfy the alternative power-characterizing condition (\Cref{def:alt_condition}), then $\aggop$ is not elicitability-expanding.
-Violation of the power-characterizing condition means that $\aggop$ is not feasibility-expanding.
+We will prove the contrapositive.
+Suppose that the power-characterizing condition is not satisfied.
+By Proposition \ref{prop:equivalence}, this means that the alternate power-characterizing condition (\Cref{def:alt_condition}) is also not satisfied.
+Violation of the alternate power-characterizing condition means that $\aggop$ is not feasibility-expanding.
 That is, $\bx^{(A)}$ and each $\bx^{(k)}$ for $k \in [K]$ is feasible.

-We will show that $\aggop$ is not elicitability-expanding when violating the power-characterizing condition by showing that for any feature-weights matrix $\balpha$ that makes $\bx^{(A)}$ not elicitable, there exists some $k \in [K]$ such that $\bx^{(k)}$ is also not elicitable under $\balpha$.
+We will show that $\aggop$ is not elicitability-expanding by showing that for any feature-weights matrix $\balpha$ that makes $\bx^{(A)}$ not elicitable, there exists some $k \in [K]$ such that $\bx^{(k)}$ is also not elicitable under $\balpha$.